The 20 Best Stiff Person Syndrome Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

-Ibrahim Fanous is a primary care provider, practicing in Internal Medicine in Monroeville, Pennsylvania.
+Ibrahim Fanous, MD, specializes in internal medicine and is certified in internal medicine by the American Board of Internal Medicine.
+Dr. Fanous received his medical degree from the University of Cairo, Egypt, and completed his residency at UPMC McKeesport.
 Dr. Fanous is rated as an Experienced provider by MediFind in the treatment of Stiff Person Syndrome.
-His top areas of expertise are Opsoclonus-Myoclonus Syndrome, Paraneoplastic Cerebellar Degeneration, Stiff Person Syndrome, Breast Cancer in Men, and Gastrostomy.
+His clinical expertise encompasses Opsoclonus-Myoclonus Syndrome, Paraneoplastic Cerebellar Degeneration, Stiff Person Syndrome, Breast Cancer in Men, and Gastrostomy.
+Dr. Fanous is board certified in American Board Of Internal Medicine and American Board Of Obesity Medicine.
 Dr. Fanous is currently accepting new patients.

 Experienced in Stiff Person Syndrome